-Through a series of commissioned papers and regional meetings, the third Learning Group will prepare structured reviews of current evidence on community-level risk factors and prevention strategies from around the world, and discuss challenges to programme implementation, adaptation and sustainability, particularly in violent, fragile cities.
-It will have two primary aims and related questions: (1) to determine the drivers of violence in fragile low and medium income urban settings; and (2) to review evidence-based prevention strategies that are feasible in fragile low- and medium-income urban settings and comprehensive prevention models.
-Read More...
+Through a series of commissioned papers and regional meetings this Learning Group has prepared structured reviews of current evidence on community-level risk factors and prevention strategies from around the worldwhich discuss challenges to programme implementation, adaptation and sustainability, particularly in violent, fragile cities.
+It has two primary aims and related questions: (1) to determine the drivers of violence in fragile low and medium income urban settings; and (2) to review evidence-based prevention strategies that are feasible in fragile low- and medium-income urban settings and comprehensive prevention models.

 How will the work of Learning Group 3 build on the current state of the field?